 Given that CBT is helpful for an array of problems and populations, you might be wondering, "If CBT is effective, why do we need the TEB skills?
 Can't we just learn CBT?"
-To answer, there are challenges to existing CBT treatments that need to be addressed first in order to maximize its effectiveness for adults and youth.
+To answer, there are challenges to existing CBT treatments that need to be addressed first in order to maximize CBT's effectiveness for adults and youth.
 In its current form, access to CBT is extremely limited.
 Research indicates that each year, only 41 percent of adults and 45 percent of youth who meet diagnostic criteria for a mental disorder receive mental health treatment (Wang et al. 2005; Costello et al. 2014).
 Furthermore, only 22 percent of adults and youth who receive treatment are treated by a mental health specialist (Costello et al. 2014; Wang et al. 2005).
-These data tell us that very few individuals have access to evidence-based mental health treatments like CBT.
+This data tells us that very few individuals have access to evidence-based mental health treatments like CBT.
 Instead, many individuals receive unstructured or unspecified treatments (e.g., talk therapy) from providers who lack specialized training.
 Another problem with existing CBT treatments is that they do not work for all individuals.
-For example, researchers estimate that approximately 38 percent of youth who receive CBT for anxiety still have anxiety symptoms at the end of treatment (Silverman, Pina, and Viswesvaran 2008).
-Taken together, these findings suggest that there is an opportunity for CBT to be adapted to make it more accessible and powerful for both adults and youth.
+For example, researchers estimate that approximately 38 percent of youth who receive CBT for anxiety still have anxiety symptoms at the end of treatment to be adapted to make it more accessible and powerful for both adults and youth.